 The Institute for Comparative Literature and Society also offers a concentration in Comparative Literature and Society that allows qualified students to complement their work in other majors with the study of literature, culture, and society.
 Like the CLS major track, the concentration is designed for students whose interest and expertise in languages other than English enable them to work comparatively in several national or regional cultures.
 The concentration is also interdisciplinary, affording students the opportunity to explore a variety of methodological and disciplinary approaches to the study of cultural and literary artifacts.
 Students pursuing a concentration share with students in the major the experience of the Introduction to Comparative Literature and Society seminar in their sophomore year.

-If you have questions or are interested in finding out more about a major or concentration in Comparative Literature and Society please contact Prof. Madeleine Dobie, Director of Undergraduate Studies.
-Her office hours will be posted soon.
+If you have questions or are interested in finding out more about a major or concentration in Comparative Literature and Society please contact Prof. Jesus R. Velasco, Director of Undergraduate Studies.
+His office hours will be posted soon.

 The requirements for the concentration in Comparative Literature and Society consist of a total of 36 points, or twelve advanced courses in comparative literature and society.
 Please note that language courses taken to fulfill the application requirements do not count toward the major.
 In the description below “affiliated disciplines” refers to the humanities (except the language and literature departments), the social sciences (History, Anthropology, Political Science, etc.), law, and architecture.